 The Compensation Committee is responsible for determining the compensation of our executive officers and administering the cash incentive and equity-based plans in which our executive officers, Directors and other employees participate.
-The goal of the Company's compensation program is to attract, motivate and retain talented individuals to help us attain our business goals and objectives.
+The goal of the Company's executive compensation program is to attract, motivate and retain talented individuals to help us attain our business goals and objectives.
 We are committed to achieving long-term, sustainable growth and increasing shareholder value.
-Our compensation programs for named executive officers are designed to be compatible with and to enhance these commitments, as well as to encourage strong financial performance on both an annual and long-term basis.
+Our compensation programs for our named executive officers are designed to be aligned with and to enhance these commitments, as well as to encourage strong financial performance on both an annual and long-term basis.

 The Compensation Committee uses total direct compensation as the primary measure of compensation for our named executive officers.
-The principal elements of total direct compensation for the CEO and our other named executive officers are: (i) annual base salary, (ii) annual target performance incentives under the AIP, and (iii) long-term incentive compensation consisting of stock options and performance shares granted under the EIP, as well as certain perquisites and other benefits.
+The principal elements of total direct compensation for the CEO and our other named executive officers are: (i) annual base salary, (ii) annual performance incentives under the AIP, and (iii) long-term incentive compensation consisting of stock options and performance shares granted under the Company's 2004 Equity Incentive Plan, as amended ("EIP").